-To cope with the class-distribution shift of word between training and test dataset~\footnote{PMI was used as a correlation score between the word and class in a particular dataset \cite{gururangan2018annotation}. }, we compute the PMI between subword and class in the training dataset:
+To cope with the class-distribution shift of words between the training and test datasets\footnote{PMI was used as a correlation score between the word and class in a particular dataset \cite{gururangan2018annotation} }, we compute the PMI between the subword and class in the training dataset as follows:

-For a numerical issue, we apply add-K smoothing to each subword frequency~\footnote{K is a hyperparameter and we use K=100 same as \cite{gururangan2018annotation} to emphasize correlations of word and class.}.
+For a numerical issue, we apply add-K smoothing to each subword frequency\footnote{K is a hyperparameter and we use K=100, similar to \cite{gururangan2018annotation} to emphasize correlations of word and class.}.

-Overall, PMI captures a correlation between subwords and their corresponding class.
-We further suggest a way to understand how each mathematical expression operates.
-A joint distribution $P(subword, class)$ assigns low training signals to subword of which class distributions are dominant to a particular label.
-However, $P(subword, class)$ focuses on frequent subwords independent of class such as \textit{'disease'} or \textit{'deficiency'}.
-To handle this problem, a $P(subword)$ alleviates a situation in which subword appears frequently regardless of the class.
-Finally, a $P(class)$ enhances regularization when the class imbalance between positive examples (i.e., B and I tag) and negative examples (i.e., O tag) is severe.
-Since there are many easy-negative examples, we want to prevent the training signals are ruled by these examples.
+Overall, PMI captures the correlation between subwords and their corresponding classes.
+We further suggest a method to understand how each mathematical expression operates.
+A joint distribution $P(subword, class)$ assigns low training signals to subwords in which class distributions are dominant for a particular label.
+However, $P(subword, class)$ focuses on frequent subwords independent of class, such as \textit{'disease'} or \textit{'deficiency'}.
+To handle this problem, a $P(subword)$ alleviates the situation in which subwords appear frequently regardless of their class.
+Finally, $P(class)$ enhances regularization when the class imbalance between positive examples (B and I labels) and negative examples (O labels) is severe.
+Because there are many easy-negative examples, we want to prevent the training signals from being ruled by these easy-negatives.

-Because PMI is much larger than the logit value of the target model $f_\theta$, we normalize the PMI to a probability distribution.
-We then compute the normalized PMI (i.e., $PMI_{ic}$) and final probability $\hat{p_i}$ as below,
+As the PMI is much larger than the logit value of the target model $f_\theta$, we normalize the PMI to a probability distribution.
+We can then compute the normalized PMI (i.e., $PMI_{ic}$) and the final probability $\hat{p_i}$ as follows: